jlewis-89/Milestone-Project-1/README.md

     2. Social links in footer - The company does not currently have any social media pages to link to.

+    3. Contact Submission has no backend to collect or recieve input from user

 ### Further Testing

-    - Website has been tested on Chrome, Firefox, and Internet Explorer
+    - Website has been tested on Chrome, Firefox, and Internet Explorer browsers
-    - The website has been tested on a number of devices for style UX and responsiveness
+    - The website has been tested on a number of devices for style, UX and responsiveness
     - Friends and family have reviewed the site for UX and bugs

 ## Deployment